-Surface water supplies are available to the GSA as Tule River streamflow diversions, Central Valley Project (CVP) Friant Division imports, and native precipitation.
-Volumes of surface water supplies used with the GSA during the 2018/2019 water year is provided in TABLE ES-3.
+Surface water supplies are available to the GSA as Tule River streamflow diversions, Central Valley Project (CVP) Friant Division imports, and effective precipitation.
+Volumes of surface water supplies used with the GSA during the 2019/20 water year is provided in TABLE ES-3.